SwitchAlpha/InstaBotv2/README.md

 This will:
 - ✅ Start Flask server on port 5001
-- ✅ Create a public URL via localtunnel
+- ✅ Create a public URL via Cloudflare Tunnel
 - ✅ Automatically copy the URL to clipboard
-- ✅ Retry if firewall blocks the connection
+- ✅ **No signup required - production-ready!**
+- ✅ Works on Mac, Linux, and Windows

 ## Manual Usage